xelacast/consequence/README.md

 The notes section are notes of my ideas.
 Unfortunately There is no documentation on components and systems yet

 ## 🤝 Contributing

+Feel free to contribute as you want.
+Guidelines on contributions are being built will be uploaded asap.